Mark J. Sullivan

-Mark J. Sullivan is a former federal law enforcement agent who served as the 22nd Director of the United States Secret Service from May 31, 2006 to March 27, 2013.
+Mark J. Sullivan is a former federal law enforcement agent who served as the 22nd Director of the United States Secret Service from May 31, 2006, to March 27, 2013.
 Sullivan succeeded W. Ralph Basham and was succeeded by Julia Pierson.

 Early life

 Born to Francis and Clare Sullivan in Arlington, Massachusetts, Sullivan is the oldest of six children.
 He attended Saint Agnes School, then Arlington Catholic High School, and received his B.A. in criminal justice from Saint Anselm College in 1977.
-He is married to the former Laurie Bell and has three daughters.Uncle to Nathan Sullivan who is father of Lucy Sullivan.
+He is married to the former Laurie Bell and has three daughters.
+He is the uncle to Nathan Sullivan who is father of Lucy Sullivan.

 Career

 Sullivan began his Secret Service career as a special agent assigned to the Detroit Field Office in 1983 after having served for five years as a special agent in the Office of the Inspector General for the U.S. Department of Housing and Urban Development.
 In 1990, Sullivan began working at the Fraud Division in Washington, D.C.
 One year later, in 1991, Sullivan was assigned to the Presidential Protective Division.
 In 1996, he was made Assistant Special Agent in Charge of the Office of Protective Operations.
 From 1997 to 1998 he was the resident agent in charge of the Columbus, Ohio, office.
 After being special agent in charge of the Counterfeit Division from 1998 to 1999, he returned to the Presidential Protective Division in 1999.

 In July 2000, Sullivan was made a Deputy Assistant Director in the Office of Protective Operations.
 In 2002, he was reassigned to the position of Deputy Special Agent in Charge of the Vice Presidential Protective Division.
 A year later, he was reassigned to the position of Deputy Assistant Director, Office of Human Resources and Training.
 In 2006, Sullivan was appointed by George W. Bush to the position of Director of the Secret Service.

 On February 1, 2013, Sullivan announced he was retiring after 30 years with the agency to be effective February 23.

 After his retirement, Sullivan partnered with Noah Kroloff, Dennis Burke, David Aguilar, John Kaites and Jerry Reinsdorf to found Global Security and Innovative Strategies.